-How we deal with your homeowners or condominium association in Broad Run
+How we manage your homeowners or condominium association in Broad Run

-We require that the tenant abide by all community and association covenants.
-To assist us in this duty, we ask that you leave a copy of your association rules in a kitchen drawer for the renter's reference.
+We require that the tenant abide by all community and association rules.
+To assist us in this duty, we will request that you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to secure those passes.
 Typically the tenant needs nothing more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to turn in your old passes before new passes can be issued.
+Sometimes, you'll need to turn in your old passes before new passes can be issued.

 Landlord Reference

-a free source for rental investors in Broad Run
+a good source for rental investors in Broad Run

 - Before you put a renter in your property in Broad Run